 Progression: Increase to 5-minute rounds.
 Rest 1 minute between rounds.
 Do 3 rounds.

-Why Vekeda: Consistent 2-second feeding pushes your fitness harder than any hitting partner could.
+Why Vekeda: Consistent 1.8–2 second feeding (360W motor power) pushes your fitness harder than any hitting partner could.

 Goal: Practice shot selection under pressure